 There are a lot of articles about not getting on the mainland with certain tours.
 It’s never guaranteed (weather and accessibility often being the cause), but I had no problem of this with Quark Expeditions.
 I was on land every day that we weren’t traveling through the Drake Passage.

-For those looking for a truly unforgettable experience, camping on Antarctica is a must-do adventure.
-This frozen wilderness offers a unique and unspoiled landscape, breathtaking scenery, and incredible wildlife.
-Whether you’re an experienced camper or simply looking for a new challenge, camping on Antarctica is an experience you won’t forget.
+For those looking for a truly immersive experience, camping on Antarctica is a must-do adventure.
+Whether you’re an experienced camper or simply looking for a new challenge, this activity is open to all travelers.

 I specifically chose Quark Expeditions because they offered a camping option.
 Unfortunately, due to weather it was unsafe to camp, but hoping one day to have another chance to do this!

-Kayaking or paddling in Antarctica offers a chance to experience the stunning natural beauty of the continent in a more immersive way.
-From paddling through serene bays to navigating the quiet coastline, you’ll be able to see this beautiful landscape up close.
+Kayaking or paddling in Antarctica offers a chance to experience the beauty of the continent from a different vantage point.
+From paddling through serene bays to navigating the quiet coastline, you’ll be able to see the beautiful landscape up close.

 I only recommend sea kayaking for those that are experienced in kayaking, but if you’re not, paddling is a great choice.
 On my padding excursion, I even had the opportunity to see an old whaleboat shipwrecked on the shore.